ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-overview.md

 		}
 	} )
 ```
+Refer to the {@link features/images-installation image installation guide} for more details on configuring the features available in the toolbar.
+You can also check the {@link features/toolbar toolbar guide}.

 See the common API of image-related features such as {@link TODO-common-api image style}, {@link TODO-common-api image resize}, and {@link TODO-common-api link image} to learn more about available image toolbar buttons.